- Normal precautions

 Remember, the local laws apply to you as a visitor and it is your responsibility to follow them.
 Be sensitive to local customs, traditions and practices as your behaviour may be seen as improper, hostile or even illegal.

-Turkey is an Islamic country and you should respect local traditions, customs, laws and religions.
+Turkey is a secular state with a majority Muslim population.
+You should respect local traditions, customs, and religions, which can vary regionally.
 Normally, the dress code in Turkey is the same as in Europe, however, you should dress modestly if visiting a mosque or a religious shrine (long trousers or dress and women should wear a headscarf).
+Alcohol is widely available but public drunkenness is frowned upon.

 Turkey has strict laws against the use, possession or trafficking of illegal drugs.
 If you are convicted of any of these offences, you can expect to receive a heavy fine and a prison sentence of up to 15 years.
 The Embassy maintains a list of English-speaking lawyers, but cannot get involved in legal cases.